hashicorp/best-practices/terraform/providers/aws/README.md

-# Deploy a Complete Infrastructure in AWS
+## Deploy a Best Practices Infrastructure in AWS

 This project will deploy an end to end infrastructure in AWS that includes the below resources.